Here’s a look at the life of activist and award-winning actress Jane Fonda.

 Children: with Tom Hayden: Troy Garity (July 7, 1973); with Roger Vadim: Vanessa (September 28, 1968)

 She is a member of a distinguished acting family, daughter of actor Henry Fonda, sister of actor and director Peter Fonda, aunt to actress Bridget Fonda and mother to actor Troy Garity and documentary filmmaker Vanessa Vadim.

-Her mother's family can be traced back to Jane Seymour, third wife of Henry VIII.
+Her mother’s family can be traced back to Jane Seymour, third wife of Henry VIII.
 Jane’s mother, Frances Ford Seymour, died by suicide when Jane was 12.

 In 1980, 14-year-old Mary Luana Williams from Oakland, California, the daughter of an incarcerated member of the Black Panthers, came to live with Fonda in Santa Monica, California.
 Never formally adopting her, Mary is still considered to be Jane’s daughter.
 In 2010, Mary reconnected with her birth family for the first time in 30 years.